What is Netball?

 Netball is a ball sport played between two teams of seven players.
 The sport derived from early versions of basketball and is similar to it in many respects.
 Netball developed as a distinct sport in the 1890s in England, from where it spread to other countries.
 It is popular in many Commonwealth nations and is predominantly played by women.

-The sport is administered globally by the International Federation of Netball Associations (IFNA), and is reportedly played by over 20 million people in more than 70 countries.
-The highest level of international netball includes the Netball World Championships, the netball event at the Commonwealth Games, and the World Netball Series.
-In 1995, netball also became an Olympic-recognised sport.
+The sport is administered globally by the International Netball Federation (INF), and is played by over 20 million people in more than 70 countries.
+The highest level of international netball includes the Netball World Cup, the Commonwealth Games, and various International Test Series, including the Quad Series, Constellation Cup and Mission Nations Cup.

 Games are played on a rectangular court divided into thirds, with a raised goal at each short end.
 The object of the game is for teams to score goals, by passing a ball and shooting it into their team's goal ring.
 Players are assigned "positions" that define their role within the team and restrict their movement on court.
 During general play, a player with the ball can take no more than one step before passing it, and must pass the ball or shoot for goal within three seconds.
 Goals can only be scored by the assigned shooting players.
 Netball games are 60 minutes long, divided into 15-minute quarters, at the end of which the team with the most goals scored wins.